Obamacare Update: Seniors to Pay More To Get Less. from: the 60 PLUS Association

 Talk is Cheap, but Obama State of the Union Costs us All More

-If you found yourself disappointed and unsurprised by the President’s annual State of the Union address this month, take heart that you are far from alone.
+If you found yourself disappointed and unsurprised by the President’s annual State of the Union. take heart that you are far from alone.
 Apart from failing to mention even a hint of a plan to help protect and save Social Security, Obama’s address indicated his second term will be a rambling attempt to achieve every item on the liberals’ wish list to borrow, tax and spend more of our money.

 With over 23 million Americans unemployed or underemployed, we now have ample proof the President’s second term will be nothing more than a continuation of the same failed big-government policies of his first term, unencumbered by having to ever run for office again.